Elorm-t/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Task 2 - Collabration is multiplication: A function that multiplies two integers.

 Task 3 - The numbers speak for themselves: A function that prints the numbers 0 to 9.

+Task 4 - I believe in numbers and signs: A function that prints numbers 0 to 9 except 2 and  4.